Tuber Rot Diseases: Different Types Of Tuber Rot Problems

 Cucurbits with angular leaf spot may give you a smaller harvest.
 This bacterial infection affects cucumbers, zucchini, and melons, and causes angular lesions on leaves and thrives in warm, humid conditions.
 Learn how to control the problem here.

-Cucurbit powdery mildew is a fungal infection with a couple of culprits.
-It affects any type of cucurbit, but is less common in melons and cucumbers.
-The characteristic white, powdery mold is pretty easy to spot, but management requires several steps.
+Cucurbit powdery mildew affects any type of cucurbit.
+The white, powdery mold is easy to spot, but management requires several steps.
 Learn more here.

 If your favorite cole crops, like broccoli and cabbage, come down with a case of downy mildew, you may lose your harvest, or at least see it greatly reduced.
 Downy mildew is a fungal infection, but there are steps you can take to prevent and treat it.
 Learn more here.